allprojects/chrome-reactive-inspector-3/README.md

 Click Cancel in the dialog that pops up and proceed.

 ## Credits
-I would like to thank my supervisor Guido Salvaneschi for his continuous support, his feedback and his patience.
+I would like to thank my supervisor Guido Salvaneschi for his continuous support, his feedbackand his patience.

 ### Debugging: